SayantaniSengupta/Cash-Flow-Forecasting-Valuation-Model/README.md

-# Discounted Cash Flow Model
+# Cash Flow Forecasting & Valuation Model
-Build: Feb 17, 2024

-Revise: Oct 17, 2024
-## Introduction

 This five-year Discounted Cash Flow (DCF) model is designed to estimate the intrinsic value of publicly traded companies based on projected future cash flows.
 Leveraging financial data obtained through the `yfinance` API, this comprehensive valuation tool performs a series of complex calculations, including future **revenue** forecasts, **EBIT** (Earnings Before Interest and Taxes), **EBIAT** (Earnings Before Interest After Taxes), **Free Cash Flow**, **Weighted Average Cost of Capital** (WACC), and **Terminal Value**.
 The model's primary outputs are the **implied stock price** and the associated **margin of safety**, providing investors with crucial metrics for informed decision-making.
 Additionally, the model employs a **bisection algorithm** to compute the **implied revenue growth rate** that aligns the calculated stock price with the current market price, offering further insight into market expectations.